 What is an aortogram?

-Question: My husband is scheduled to have an aortogram at Banner Good Samaritan.
+Question: My husband is scheduled to have an aortogram at Banner – University Medical Center Phoenix.
 Can you tell me more about this?
 Will they do a transradial entry?

 Answer: An aortogram is a form of imaging in which contrast is injected into the arteries and a fluroscopic X-rays are taken to visualize the aorta and arteries that run "downstream" or towards the feet.
 There are really two parts of the aorta that are imaged – that is the thoracic (chest) aorta and abdominal (belly) aorta.